-The consistency (thickness) of the resulting icing depends on humidity in your environment and the amount of moisture supplied by the egg whites.
+The consistency (thickness) of the resulting icing depends on humidity in your environment, which adds moisture to your mixture, and the amount of moisture supplied by the egg whites.

 To identify a stiff consistency, stir the batch with a beater or spoon.
 When you lift the beater up, peaks form that do not bend or change shape.
 If the frosting flattens or blends even a little bit, it is not truly “stiff.”

-A very thick consistency, however, displays a very minor settling of ingredients and is good for most tasks as it can also be thinned.
+A very thick consistency, however, displays a very minor amount of blending and is good for most tasks as it can also be thinned.

 To identify a very thick consistency, stir the batch with a beater or spoon.
 When you lift the beater up, icing peaks form that very, very slowly bend over and eventually sink into a flat surface.